arrow-kt/arrow-website/content/docs/learn/typed-errors/from-either-to-raise.md

 dedicated types like `Either`, which provide the ability to describe computations that are successful or end in error.
-This style is fully supported by Arrow, but the DSL based around `Raise` usually results in nicer code.
+This style is fully supported by Arrow, but the DSL based around `Raise` usually results in a nicer code.
 This small guide describes common patterns in the `Either` style and how they translate into `Raise`.

 :::note Working with typed errors